Saturday, October 29, 2016

 Carmageddon!!!

 Anarcho Ride is a new "racer" for the Atari STe by the ever-zealous Thomas Ilg of Laser Ball fame.
-Well, this game isn't really a racer at all.
+Well, ignoring what the screenshots show, this isn't actually a racer as such.
 Sure, it looks the part but it's more of a smash 'n grab - think Carmageddon where head-on collisions get you the points needed to go further and play extra levels.

-This game is fun but I actually found it difficult at first because it's natural to try and avoid the other cars.
+This is fun but, at first, I actually found it difficult because it's natural to avoid the other cars.
 Don't.
-When you're behind the wheel, the aim is to smash into every car you can and shoot the ones you might miss using a missile.
-It's silly and very stupid but it's also pure mechanical violence!
+When you're behind the wheel, the aim is to smash into every car you can - and why not shoot the ones you have missed using a missile.
+That sounds about right!
+Yes, it's silly and stupid but it's also pure mechanical violence!
 Totally insane gaming!!

-If you're looking for a racing game then look elsewhere.
-This isn't a racer - this is a crash 'em up and we just happen to be in a car!
-Smashing stuff up is always great fun and Anarcho Ride proves that perfectly.
+Ignore the screenshots if you're looking for a new racing game.
+Look elsewhere, this isn't a racer.
+This is a crash 'em up, I guess you might say?
+Smashing stuff up is always excellent fun and Anarcho Ride proves that perfectly.

 Download Anarcho Ride (+ expansions)